lewang/ws-butler/README.md

     (require 'ws-butler)
     (add-hook 'prog-mode-hook #'ws-butler-mode)

+### Global mode

-Alternatively, you can use ws-butler-global-mode to turn it on everywhere.
+Alternatively, you can use `ws-butler-global-mode` to turn it on everywhere.

+### Debian 9 or later or Ubuntu 16.10 or later

+`apt-get install elpa-ws-butler`

 ## History